Intersectional Pride Month Marketing

 4. Assess the space you’re in and how you exist in it.

 Privilege still exists within the LGBTQIA+ community.
-When you advocate or attend rallies, parades and forums, see who’s there, who isn’t, and ask yourself what you think this means.
+When you advocate or attend rallies, parades, and forums, observe who is present and who is absent, and ask yourself what you think this signifies.

 One should also always consider representation for people with disabilities, which comprises nearly one-third of the LGBTQIA+ community.